jlvelazquez/ArduinoRaceComm/README.md

 # Usage

 Communications are based in GSM technology (SMS).
-Maybe future versions will implement GPRS and web sockets.
-I know SMS are not cool.
+Maybe future versions will implement GPRS and web sockets, I know SMS are not cool.

-This gadget features a LCD screen, a set of momentary buttons and a joystick.
+This gadget features a LCD screen, a set of momentary buttons and a joystick:

 	-	Buttons send predefined messages to box.
 	-	Joystick implements an interface for navigating all the features shown in the LCD screen.
 	-	Messages received are shown on the LCD